Walking art: The Romantics

-Numerous scholars have cited the British Romantics as exercising 'an outsized influence on contemporary considerations of walking' in the Western world.:24 Solnit has argued that Romantics such as John Clare, Samuel Taylor Coleridge, Thomas De Quincey, John Keats, and William and Dorothy Wordsworth, helped establish walking as 'an expressive medium'.:101 In the United States, Henry David Thoreau, Ralph Waldo Emerson, and Walt Whitman were influential in establishing the relationship between writing and walking.
+Scholars cite the British Romantics as exercising 'an outsized influence on contemporary considerations of walking' in the Western world.:24 For example, Solnit suggests that Romantics such as John Clare, Samuel Taylor Coleridge, Thomas De Quincey, John Keats, and William and Dorothy Wordsworth, helped establish walking as 'an expressive medium'.:101 In the United States, Henry David Thoreau, Ralph Waldo Emerson, and Walt Whitman were influential in establishing the relationship between writing and walking.

 The flâneur

-Another important precedent is the French figure of the flâneur — a 'passionate spectator', typically male,:40 who goes on detached strolls through urban environments.
-Fiona Wilkie argues the flâneur is one of the 'standard positions from which to theorize one's walking'.:19 Initially inspired by Edgar Allen Poe's short story, 'The Man of the Crowd',:8 it was popularised through the writings of Charles Baudelaire and Walter Benjamin's subsequent theorisations of those writings.
+The French figure of the flâneur — a 'passionate spectator', typically male,:40 who goes on detached strolls through urban environments — is another important precedent.
+Fiona Wilkie argues it is one of the 'standard positions from which to theorize one's walking'.:19 The concept was popularised through the writings of Charles Baudelaire, who himself was inspired by Edgar Allen Poe's short story, 'The Man of the Crowd',:8 and Walter Benjamin's subsequent theorisations of those writings.

 Eastern traditions

-Eastern literary traditions have also influenced the development of walking as an artistic practice.
+Eastern literary traditions have influenced the development of walking as an artistic practice.
 The seventeenth-century Japanese poet Matsuo Bashō was a peripatetic poet who is credited for formalizing haiku, and for whom the aesthetics of poetry and walking were closely linked.
-Hamish Fulton has cited Bashō as an influence on his practice, evident in his writing as well as his walking.
+Hamish Fulton has cited Bashō as an influence on both his walking and writing practices.
 Bashō is also an inspiration for Alec Finlay, as seen in his 2011 work The Road North, which draws on Bashō's journals.